 Solo canoeing is one of the most serene ways to explore the water.
 Here’s our list of the best solo canoes to master the art of single-bladed journeying.

-The majority of modern canoes you see on the market are now made from some form of plastic, usually either rotomolded polyethylene or thermoformed ABS sheets.
+The majority of modern canoes you see on the market (check our list of the best models) are now made from some form of plastic, usually either rotomolded polyethylene or thermoformed ABS sheets.
 Then, there are those hardened traditionalists who swear by their handcrafted wooden canoes, and who can blame them.
 They’re beautiful – if fragile – boats.

 But there’s a notable absence.
 There’s a grade of canoes that are ingrained in the youthful, adolescent summers across the US.
 Aluminum canoes are popular in summer camps because they will last for generations.
 But there’s more to these canoes than just their robustness.
 So why were aluminum canoes built and what’s their place in a modern market where the plastic canoe reigns supreme?